evmos/ethermint/docs/basics/gas.md

 ## Gas Refunds

-In The EVM, gas can be specified prior to execution and the remaining gas will be refunded back to the user if any gas is left over.
-The same logic applies to Ethermint, where the gas refunded will be capped to a fraction of the used gas depending on the fork/version being used.
+In the EVM, gas can be specified prior to execution.
+The totality of the gas specified is consumed at the beginning of the execution and the remaining gas are refunded back to the user if any gas is left over after the execution.
+Additionally the EVM can also define gas to be refunded back to the user but those will be capped to a fraction of the used gas depending on the fork/version being used.

 ## 0 Fee Transactions